Pritom-Mazhi/Complete-Django-powered-Ecommerce-Solution-applicaton/README.rst

-This Ecommerce project is done for a sunglass shop but is customizable to anyone's need.
+This Ecommerce project is done for a sunglass shop.
+This is not the original code but based on this primary skeletonbut, one can customize it to anyone's need.
 This projects has features like:
 1. Product search
 2. Product details
 3. Product filtering